dimitri-nicolo/calico/master/networking/dual-tor.md

 protocol that detects very quickly when forwarding along a particular path stops working - whether that's because a link has broken somewhere, or some software component along the path.
 With BIRD it is trivial to enable BFD on directly-connected peerings, and dual ToR peerings are in practice directly-connected.
-Therefore there is now a `failureDetectionMode` field, in the `BGPPeer` resource, that enables this.
+There is now a `failureDetectionMode` field in the `BGPPeer` resource, that enables this.

 For quickly propagating the consequences of link failure to other routers, traditional BGP graceful restart (GR) would be actively harmful: the whole point of GR is not to propagate